darkwyld/SimpleESI/README.md

 <img src="docs/login-c.png">

 Although the initial code is usable only once is it being given a secondary use by the script, which is that of a “session identifier”.
 The script stores the code inside the browser with a cookie, as well as on the server in its meta database, together with further information about the authorization.
-Each time the user accesses the script with a cookie does it compare the code stored inside the cookie with the code stored inside its database to determine if it still in session with the same user, in which case it will refresh the authorization with the help of the `auth()`-method and without sending the user back to the SSO service.
+Each time a user accesses the script with a cookie does it compare the code stored inside the cookie with the code stored inside its database to determine if it is still in session with the same user as before, in which case it will refresh the authorization with the `auth()`-method and without sending the user back to the SSO service.

 Clicking on the “Sign Out” link will call the script with an argument of `signout=true`, causing it to clear the cookie from the browser and so ending the session.